sayolove/ngu-guide/src/content/docs/en/chapters/chapter-3.md

     - Up to the third Troll Challenge, with the fourth optional for a beard slot
     - Up to the third No Time Machine Challenge
     - Finish with a 24 Hour Challenge to climb Number
-- For tips on completing challenges, see Challenge Tips
+- For tips on completing challenges, see [Challenge Tips](/en/mechanics/challenges#challenge-tips)
 - CBlock1 will provide a lot of EXP, dump this into Magic to bring E:M ratio to 5:1
 - After finishing CBlock1, resume 24h rebirths, focusing NGUs and Beards on Adventure

 ### Post-CBlock1 Perks/Priority
 After you finish CBlock1, Yggdrasil starts to become a lot more important.
-After getting Pom 24 in next chat, your big seed income you’re growing will be invested into FoK, which scales off both NGU Yggdrasil and EXP, and has multiple modifiers from ITOPOD Perks, to become a huge source of EXP to push your progression further.
+After getting Pom 24 in next chapter, your big seed income you’re growing will be invested into FoK, which scales off both NGU Yggdrasil and EXP, and has multiple modifiers from ITOPOD Perks, to become a huge source of EXP to push your progression further.
 It’s finally time for Magic to be important.
 - I Want Your Seeds ;)
 - The First Harvest’s The Best
 - Fruit of Knowledge Sucks, 1/5